artyomkotov/artyomkotov/README.md

 # Hey, I'm Artyom

 Welcome to my profile.
 I'm a 16-year-old IT student at Elvebakken VGS in Oslo, heavily interested in tech and optimization of workflow and improvement of lifestyle.
-Currently diving deep into system automation, self-hosted services, and clean UI setups—with a soft spot for Xiaomi gear and efficient workflows.
+Currently diving deep into system automation, self-hosted services, and clean UI setups.

 ---

 ### What I do
 - Building and maintaining **Dockerized self-hosted servers** (WordPress, Plex, Radarr/Sonarr, Nginx Proxy Manager and more)
-- Experimenting with **Linux systems** (used to daily drive Fedora KDE, currently own and manage an Ubuntu Server)
+- Experimenting with **Linux systems** (used to daily drive Fedora KDE (Now on Arch KDE), currently own and manage an Ubuntu Server)
 - Automating media libraries and remote access tools (Moonlight, Overseerr, CasaOS)
 - Breaking, fixing, and optimizing tech—from mobile phones to Laptops and desktop pcs
 - Using AI tools like **ChatGPT**, **Deepseek** and others to bridge the gap between idea and execution

----

-### My Setup
-- **Main PC:** Ryzen 7 7800X3D / RX 6700XT / Windows 11 LTSC / 3-monitor setup
-- **Server PC:** Ryzen 9 5900X / RTX 3060 / Ubuntu / 12TB Storage
-- **On the go:** Xiaomi Pad 7 Pro + Stylus, fully synced with my ecosystem
-- **Phone:** Xiaomi 14 Ultra

 ---